bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 ![Picture of Urethane here.](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/5.PNG) *Blurry picture of the urethane bottles.*

+The urethane should have come with a small packet detailing the best practices of use for the material.
+The most important things to do are to ensure that the surfaces the urethane will contact are sufficiently abraded and that there is no moisture.
+Moisture induces bubbles which ultimately weakens the waterproofing capabilities of the urethane.

 Pour equal amounts of each urethane component into seperate cups.
 You should use a minimum of three ounces of each.
 Using less may not be enough to generate the exothermic reaction needed for the curing process.
 Pour two components into one cup.
 Slowly mix with the stirring stick for two minutes and take care not to introduce bubbles.
 You will have five total minutes of working time.
 At around three minutes, the mixture will become thicker and more difficult to pour.
 Mixing too quickly can generate too much heat and reduce your overall working time.

-To get rid of bubbles, you can also use a vacuum chamber.

 Here are some [videos](https://www.masterbond.com/resources/video-library?tid=354) on how to mix and apply two part epoxies.

 ![No Urethane](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/7.PNG)
 *Conductivity and temperature sensors ready to be potted.*

 Next, pour the urethane into each end cap until it reaches the brim of the flange.
+Tap the edges of the flange with a clean plastic stir rod to remove any bubbles.

 ![Picture of urethane and end caps here.](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/6.PNG)
 *Poured urethane.*

 ![Pic2](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/4.PNG)
 *Poured urethane.*

-Allow to cure for 24 hours.
+Allow to cure for a minimum of 12 hours.

 ### Completing the Circuit